Understanding Delivery Promise operation

 This feature is in closed beta, meaning only selected customers can access it.
 If you're interested in implementing it, please contact our Support team.

-This guide explains how Delivery Promise operates, covering:
+This guide explains how Delivery Promise operates, covering the following:

 - Hooks: Discover the hooks used to manage user location, fulfillment options, and Delivery Promise workflows.